-If your child is having difficulty with reading, homework, paying attention in class, and is experiencing behavioral problems at school, it’s worth looking into.
+If your child is having difficulty with reading, homework, paying attention in class or is experiencing behavioral problems at school, it’s worth looking into.
 Contact Grand Developmental Vision Institute for a functional vision exam, and let Dr. Anderson and Dr. Holodniak get to the root of the issue.

 What Is Included In a Functional Vision Exam?